Mercury14/mercury14.github.io/_posts/2020-07-17-ai-human-in-the-loop.md

 You can also add blockquotes, which are shown at a larger width to help break up the layout and draw attention to key parts of your content:

 > “The chances these things are going to replace us are very low, sort of unfortunately.
 Collaboration is the only way forward.”

 PHILIPP TSCHANDL, ASSISTANT PROFESSOR OF DERMATOLOGY, MEDICAL UNIVERSITY OF VIENNA

-The full article can be read on wired at [wired](https://www.wired.com/story/algorithm-doesnt-replace-doctors-makes-them-better/).
+The full article can be read on at [wired](https://www.wired.com/story/algorithm-doesnt-replace-doctors-makes-them-better/).